tldr-pages/tldr/pages/common/octave.md

 # octave

-> GNU Octave is a programming language for scientific computing.
+> A programming language for scientific computing.
 > More information: <https://docs.octave.org/latest/Invoking-Octave-from-the-Command-Line.html>.

 - Start an interactive session: